Updated on June 2023 by Sharon Lewis.

 Our definition of ‘largest’ companies

 Some of these companies will be easily recognizable to the average consumer, whereas others will not be so well known.
 As a trader, they will all be relevant to us, having large impacts on their industries and the markets.
 These UK companies are far from the size of some of the US giants, but there are still five with a market capitalization of over $100 billion.
-As these are UK companies, they will all be listed on the London Stock Exchange and part of the FTSE100, which tracks the largest 100 UK stocks.
+These companies are all listed on the London Stock Exchange and part of the FTSE100, which tracks the largest 100 UK stocks.

-A recent riser to becoming UK’s largest company by market capitalization, Shell is also the 43rd largest company in the world.
-Shell has seen a huge rise in its value, with it increasing by over 111% since the end of 2021, when it was valued at just under $90 billion.
+A recent riser to becoming one of the UK’s largest companies by market capitalization, Shell has seen a huge rise in its value, more than doubling its valuation since the end of 2021 when it was valued at just under $90 billion.
 This increase was mainly down to Shell combining its two shares (A and B) in January 2022 from their Dutch and British operations in an effort to ‘simplify’ the company.

 Over the last few decades, gas has become increasingly significant to Shell’s business, resulting in the 2016 acquisition of the BG group.
-The Shell company is also the owner of multiple other brands such as Pennsoil, Quaker State and Jiffey Lube.
+The Shell company is also the owner of multiple other brands, such as Pennzoil, Quaker State and Jiffey Lube.
 The company benefits from its vertical integration, being active in all parts of the oil and gas industry, from exploration to transport to trading.
-The growth of the company has made it the world’s ninth largest corporate producer of greenhouse gasses from 1988-2015 and the owner of the second largest headquarters in Europe, behind Volkswagen.
+The growth of the company has made it the world’s ninth-largest corporate producer of greenhouse gases from 1988-2015 and the owner of the second-largest headquarters in Europe, behind Volkswagen.